AON (NYSE:AON) Hits New 12-Month High at $332.46

 Aon plc (NYSE:AON – Get Rating)’s stock price reached a new 52-week high during mid-day trading on Thursday .
 The company traded as high as $332.46 and last traded at $331.63, with a volume of 6071 shares traded.
 The stock had previously closed at $330.46.

 Several equities analysts have recently weighed in on AON shares.
-Piper Sandler reduced their price target on AON from $325.00 to $295.00 and set a “neutral” rating for the company in a research report on Monday, January 24th.
-StockNews.com started coverage on AON in a research report on Thursday, March 31st.
+Wells Fargo & Company reduced their price target on AON from $326.00 to $321.00 and set an “equal weight” rating for the company in a research report on Tuesday, January 4th.
+StockNews.com assumed coverage on AON in a research report on Thursday, March 31st.
 They issued a “hold” rating for the company.
-Evercore ISI cut AON from an “in-line” rating to an “underperform” rating and lifted their price target for the company from $288.00 to $292.00 in a research report on Thursday, January 6th.
-Finally, Wells Fargo & Company reduced their price target on AON from $326.00 to $321.00 and set an “equal weight” rating for the company in a research report on Tuesday, January 4th.
+Piper Sandler reduced their target price on AON from $325.00 to $295.00 and set a “neutral” rating for the company in a research report on Monday, January 24th.
+Finally, Evercore ISI cut AON from an “in-line” rating to an “underperform” rating and boosted their target price for the stock from $288.00 to $292.00 in a research report on Thursday, January 6th.
 One equities research analyst has rated the stock with a sell rating, eleven have issued a hold rating and two have assigned a buy rating to the company.
 According to data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $301.06.

 The company has a debt-to-equity ratio of 7.11, a current ratio of 1.17 and a quick ratio of 1.17.
 The company has a 50 day simple moving average of $301.04 and a 200-day simple moving average of $296.69.
 The stock has a market cap of $73.48 billion, a P/E ratio of 59.88 and a beta of 0.91.